-This information will prepare you for magnetic resonance imaging (MRI) of your breast.
+This information will get ready you for magnetic resonance imaging (MRI) of your breast.

-An MRI uses strong magnets to produce pictures of the inside of your body.
-An MRI of your breast can be used to find disease, see how well a treatment is working, and to evaluate breast implants.
-Your MRI will take approximately 30 minutes.
+An MRI is a test that uses strong magnetic fields to produce pictures of the inside of your body.
+It’s used to see the type, size, and location of tumors.
+An MRI of your breast may also be used to check your response to certain treatments and to evaluate breast implants.

 If you have any of the devices listed below, call 646-227-2323.
 It may not be safe for you to have an MRI.